SuperOfficeDocs/superoffice-docs/docs/en/service/config/set-up-facebook-integration.md

 ## Before you begin

 * Create an account with [developer access on Facebook][2].
-* [Create a Facebook page][3] where Service will get posts and post back replies to.
+* [Create a Facebook page][3] where SuperOffice Requests will get posts and post back replies to.

 Screens may differ, but if you experience problems, please contact our [support][4].